 Law and order must be maintained if freedom is to be maintained.
 Liberty is not license.
 Good government means that all citizens are secure in their lives and property.
 To this, the Legion and Auxiliary are pledged by the second principle stated in the Preamble."To foster and perpetuate a one hundred percent Americanism..."

 The term "Americanism" covers all of the things that have made the American nation great and the American people free.
 It implies qualities of character as well as principles of government.
 Under this Constitution's principles, the Legion and Auxiliary have worked, and are continuing to work, to defeat the attempts of subversive organizations to undermine our system.
-We attempt to build loyalty to and confidence in American ideals, and to develop an American citizenship capable of making America's free form of government a constantly greater success."To preserve the memories and incidents of our associations during the Great Wars..."
+We attempt to build loyalty to and confidence in American ideals, and to develop an American citizenship capable of making America's free form of government a constantly greater success."To preserve the memories and incidents of our associations during all Wars..."

 Every member of the Auxiliary has close personal associations with the sacrifice of war, be it World Wars I and II, Korea, Vietnam, Grenada/Lebanon, Panama, Persian Gulf, Operation Desert Shield/Storm or the Gulf War/War on Terrorism.
 The associations and incidents of these struggles are to be remembered not only for their heroes, their victories for freedom, but also to remind us of the awful implications and inevitable tragedies accompanying war."To inculcate a sense of individual obligation to the community, state and nation..."